rohan843/cybersecurity-notes/README.md

 1. Sabotage
 2. Corruption
 3. Espionage
 4. Unauthorized data access or leaks

+#### Hacktivists

+These are threat actors driven by political agenda.

+Their goals may include:

+1. Demonstrations
+2. Propaganda
+3. Social change campaigns
+4. Fame